| The

 those on his team, but Wallace is realistic and

 knows he cant play softball forever.
+As

 a youth, sports and running wreaked havoc on Wallaces